 We denote the left, middle and right branches of the $x$-nullcline as $B_l$, $B_m$ and $B_r$, respectively.
 For fixed $y\in(-5,5)$, the fast subsystem $x$ has three equilibrium points, two of which on $B_l$ and $B_r$ are stable and the other on $B_m$ is unstable.

-The potential value of the fast subsystem $x$ of system (\ref{eq:1}) at fixed $y$ can be easily calculated since it is piecewise linear.
+The potential value $U(x;y)$ of the fast subsystem $x$ of system (\ref{eq:1}) can be easily calculated as $U(x;y) =-\int f_{\rm pwl}(x)-y\, dx+C$ since it is piecewise linear, where $y$ is considered as a parameter and $C$ is a constant to be determined.
 Without loss of generality, we set the potential at the tips of the $x$-nullcline (i.e., $x=\pm1$) to be zero.
-The potential functions $U =\int f_{\rm pwl}(x)-y\, dx$ at the three branches are illustrated in Fig.~\ref{fig:2}.
+Figure \ref{fig:2}(a)-(b) illustrate the potential $U(x;y)$ for fixed $y$ values and on the three branches of the $x$-nullcline, respectively.
 The potential difference between the middle branch and the left or right branch is monotonically decreasing with the system's evolution.
 They are symmetric to the line $y=0$ reflecting the symmetry of the $x$-nullcline.